OctopusDeploy/blog/blog/2018-04/will-it-deploy-episode-06/index.md

 ## Solution

 So will it deploy? **Yes it will!**

 Our cloud-based delivery pipeline looks like the following:

 ![GitHub, AppVeyor and Octopus delivery pipeline](cloud-pipeline.png "width=750")

-We're commiting our source code to [GitHub](https://github.com/OctopusSamples/WillItDeploy-Episode006), building our app automatically with [AppVeyor](https://appveyor.com) and deploying to [Microsoft Azure](https://azure.microsoft.com/en-au/services/app-service/) with [Octopus](https://octopus.com/cloud).
+We're committing our source code to [GitHub](https://github.com/OctopusSamples/WillItDeploy-Episode006), building our app automatically with [AppVeyor](https://appveyor.com), and deploying to [Microsoft Azure](https://azure.microsoft.com/en-au/services/app-service/) with [Octopus](https://octopus.com/cloud).

 It's quick and easy to integrate AppVeyor with Octopus.
 We simply selected the 'Package Web Applications for Octopus deploy' build option and configured an 'Octopus Deploy' deployment provider.